-Timor Leste is situated approximately 100km north of the proposed drilling location.
+Timor Leste is situated approximately 80km north of the permit area.
 In mid-2008, the population of Timor Leste was estimated to be 1.1 million.
 The capital, Dili, on the north coast of Timor-Leste, is serviced by a harbour capable of taking medium sized cargo ships.
 The airport at Dili is capable of taking medium to large passenger and cargo aircraft.
-The southern coastal area of Timor-Leste, adjacent to the Cova-1 well, includes the districts of Cova Lima, Ainaro and Manufahi.
+The southern coastal area of Timor-Leste, adjacent to the permit area, includes the districts of Cova Lima, Ainaro and Manufahi.
 The two largest population centres on the coast adjacent to the drilling area are Suai (population 23,000), capital of Cova Lima district, and Betano, a coastal village in Manufahi.

 Timor Leste is an agricultural based economy, primarily focused on subsistence farming.
 Traditionally, the East Timorese are not fishing people.
 Most fishing is from canoes or small boats with outboard motors that remain close to shore.
 However, the Government sees great potential to increase income from fishing in the future both in deepwater and near coastal areas.
-Currently, commercial fishing is not conducted in the area around the Cova-1 well location.
+Currently, commercial fishing is not conducted in the area around S06-03.
 The oil and gas industry is an emerging industry of major significance for the economy and people of Timor-Leste.